Hands holding a family photo frame with grandparents — the ripple effect of parental alienation on extended family

 If you are reading this page, you may be the parent experiencing alienation.
 Or you may be someone who loves an alienated parent and is trying to understand what they are going through.
 Either way, what follows is important — because one of the most devastating aspects of parental alienation is how thoroughly it isolates the targeted parent from the people who could help them most.

 Alienation is not a two-person event.
-It is a system.
+It is a system with defined roles.
 The alienating parent, the child, the targeted parent — these are the central figures.
 But the blast radius extends to every relationship the targeted parent has.
 Grandparents are cut off.
 New partners are bewildered.
 Friends drift away.
 Extended family stops asking.
 And the targeted parent, already in crisis, loses the support network they need to survive it.

 Understanding how alienation affects the wider circle is not secondary to the problem.
 It is part of the problem — and part of any solution.